Courageous living: if you’re like most people, you probably don’t think about that too often.

-Courageous living: probably something you don’t think about too often.
-I didn’t either, until about two years ago when I came upon poet David Whyte’s 10 Questions that Have No Right to Go Away.
+I didn’t either, until a few years ago when I discovered poet David Whyte’s essay on 10 Questions that Have No Right to Go Away.

 Can I live a courageous life?

 Whyte defines courageous living as “the measure of your heartfelt participation in the world.”
-That’s because the root of courage is the French word couer, meaning “heart.”
+(He notes that the root of courage is the French word couer, meaning “heart.”)

 Human beings are constantly trying to take courageous paths in their lives: in their marriages, in their relationships, in their work and with themselves.
 But the human way is to hope that there’s a way to take that courageous step—without having one’s heart broken.
 And it’s my contention that there is no sincere path a human being can take without breaking his or her heart.

-No wonder we keep looking for a way to live that won’t break our hearts.
+No wonder we keep looking for ways to experience courageous living that won’t break our hearts.

 I know this to be true, because I experience it every week with my therapy and coaching clients.

-Still, I’m curious: do you think of yourself as courageous?
+Still, I’m curious: do you think of yourself as being courageous?

-I have to admit I don’t, but lately I’ve been reconsidering what courageous living means.
+I have to admit I don’t.
+Lately, however, I’ve been reconsidering what courageous living means.

 In the center of all that, I’m noticing a lot of hearts are breaking a little out there.
 Mine included.